Family 3min Read

 • Books to read

-• Crayons, markers, colored pencils along with paper or coloring books
+• Crayons, markers, colored pencils, along with paper or coloring books

-• Board games, deck of cards, puzzles
+• Board games, a deck of cards, and puzzles

 • Non-electronic games